Fancy Something Differnt? – Try These 4 Unusual Tomato Varieties This Year

 This meaty heirloom tomato is a semi-bush semi-determinate tomato plant.

-Like the other unusual tomato varieties, start with sowing the tomato seeds in seed trays and place under a propagator.
+Like the other less common tomato varieties, start with sowing the tomato seeds in seed trays and place under a propagator.

 Once the seedlings are around 10cm (4in) tall, repot into a bigger pot.